Akhilaulpara/Crime-Incidents-Analysis-2024/README.md

 ![DBSCAN](https://img.shields.io/badge/sklearn-DBSCAN-orange)

 <h2>📊 Crime Incidents Analysis 2024</h2>

-A Data Processing & Exploratory Data Analysis (EDA) Project This project focuses on analyzing crime incidents reported in 2024, using a real-world dataset containing geospatial, temporal, and categorical crime information.
+A Data Processing & Exploratory Data Analysis (EDA) Project.
+This project focuses on analyzing crime incidents reported in 2024 using a real-world dataset containing geospatial, temporal, and categorical crime information.
 The goal is to clean, process, visualize, and derive insights about crime patterns using Python data analysis techniques.

+---

 <h3>📁 Dataset Overview</h3>

 - Dataset: Crime_Incidents_in_2024.csv
 - Rows: ~25,000 incidents

 **🔍 Key Columns**

 | Column                                 | Description                                               |
 |----------------------------------------|-----------------------------------------------------------|
 | `REPORT_DAT`                           | Date & timestamp of the incident                          |